-To obtain a grand cru, several conditions must be met:
+To achieve a Grand Cru, several conditions must be met:

-- A land renowned for the production of its olive oil
+- A renowned terroir, known for its olive oil production

 - Well-irrigated orchards exposed to the Mediterranean sun